estheryslin/pui-homework/final-project/README.md

 1. Animation / Library
    * Why did you choose to use it over other alternatives?
 (2 sentences max)
-     * I chose this because it was the easiest to understand and explain as a beginner.
+     * I chose this because it was the easiest to understand and explain as a beginner, and allowed me to see how the code was changing the UI.

    * How you used it?
 (2 sentences max)
-     * I used it to use for specific code chunks and how to understand the code.
+     * I used it for specific code chunks and how to understand the code.

    * What does it add to your website?
 (2 sentences max)
      * It helped make my website more visually interesing by making it animated.